 Honeybees in Vietnam and other parts of Asia are threatened by predatory species of giant hornet that attack bee colonies, killing the adults defending the nest and preying on the young bees.
 In particular, the voracious hornet species Vespa soror is capable of obliterating the hive within hours.

 To ward off such attacks, the bees have been observed collecting fresh animal feces and smearing it around the entrance to their hive.
-The researchers, who published their findings last year, call it "fecal spotting."
+Researchers, who published their findings in late 2020, call it “fecal spotting.”
 The study team believe the poop repels the predatory hornets (which are similar to murder hornets) from the nest by reducing time hornets spend attempting to breach the nest.

 Honeybees also signal an imminent attack by making a chilling warning noise.